 Tools that charities might also consider include:

-- These are the kinds of tools I share in my Graphic Traffic half-day training course.
-The next course takes place in Leicester on 26 July 2019 in the afternoon.
+- These are the kinds of tools I share in my Graphic Traffic training course.
+Find out more and book your place on the next one (online of course since March 2020) via UK Fundraising’s training courses.